cloudspannerecosystem/autoscaler/README.md

 *   [Centralized deployment](terraform/centralized/README.md): a slight
-    departure from the pre-project deployment, where all the components of the Cloud Spanner Autoscaler reside in the same project, but the Spanner instances may be located in different projects.
+    departure from the pre-project deployment, where all the components of the Autoscaler reside in the same project, but the Spanner instances may be located in different projects.
 This deployment is suited for a team managing the configuration and infrastructure of several Autoscalers in a central place.

 *   [Distributed deployment](terraform/distributed/README.md): all the
-    components of the Cloud Spanner Autoscaler reside in a single project, with the exception of Cloud Scheduler.
+    components of the Autoscaler reside in a single project, with the exception of Cloud Scheduler.
 This deployment is a hybrid where teams who own the Spanner instances want to manage only the Autoscaler configuration parameters for their instances, but the rest of the Autoscaler